Lind-Project/pop-paths-scripts/README.md

 - exfiltrate the data to the directory that was specified by the config file
 - delete the image file

-The data file will be time stamped
+The data file will be time stamped and inside there will be 3 files containing the blank reset data, the pop paths data, and the full data.
+To visualize this in a browser, simply run `genhtml ./kernel.info` when you are in the data directory that you want to visualize and then open the resulting _index.html_ file.